This decorative Totoro crochet wall hanging is the perfect addition for any Ghibli lover’s home

-Creating anything relating to Ghibli is always such a treat.
-Having already made some beloved Totoro crochet keychains and brooches I was looking for an excuse to try something a bit different.
+Making this Totoro Crochet Wall Hanging was so much fun, but creating anything relating to Ghibli is always such a treat.
+Of course, I made some beloved Totoro crochet keychains and brooches, however, I was looking for an excuse to try something a bit different.

-One of my best friends is pregnant, due in October, which got me thinking about what I could gift her.
-I’d made the rainbow and cloud wall hanging recently which was a massive success, but I didn’t want to replicate it.
+One of my best friends is pregnant, due in October, so I’d been thinking about what to gift her.
+Recently, I made the Rainbow and Cloud Wall Hanging which was a massive success, but I didn’t want to make the same thing again.
 After some good old Pinterest searching, I fell in love with all the different styles of crochet wall hangings, especially flat, applique style ones used to decorate kids’ bedrooms.
 So, I decided to incorporate Totoro into a crochet wall hanging.

-The applique for Totoro was taken from a French pattern I found via Maillalenvers.
-I thought this version did the best job at replicating Totoro’s true form.
-The pattern was only provided in French, so it took me a while to translate into English.
+Totoro’s applique was adapted from a French pattern I found via Maillalenvers, because I thought this version did the best job at replicating Totoro’s true form.
+Unfortunately, the pattern was only provided in French, so it took me a while to translate into English.

-My version alters slightly from the original French pattern, during the last few rounds I stopped increasing and created a few extra rounds with 72ST.
-This accidentally created a 3D -like effect, which I actually love!
+My version alters slightly from the original French pattern, though.
+During the last few rounds I stopped increasing and created 2 extra rounds with 72ST.
+Meanwhile, this accidentally created a 3D -like effect, which I actually love!
 “We don’t make mistakes, just happy little accidents”, as the wonderful Bob Ross says.